arslan-charyyev/dinogram/README.md

 ## ⚙️ Config

-There are 2 ways to configure the bot: via environment variables (during deployment) and via bot settings (during operation)
+There are 2 ways to configure the bot:

+- via environment variables (during deployment)
+- via bot settings (during operation)

 ### Environment variables